SciML/SciMLTutorials.jl/README.md

 by providing practical examples of the concepts.
 For more details, please consult the docs.

+#### Note: this library has been deprecated and its tutorials have been moved to the repos of the respective packages.
+It may be revived in the future if there is a need for longer-form tutorials!

 ## Results

 To view the SciML Tutorials, go to [tutorials.sciml.ai](https://tutorials.sciml.ai/stable/).
 By default, this